winter477/apple-browsers/doc-bot/analytics-patterns.md

 }
 ```

-See `feature-flags.mdc` for A/B test analytics and `privacy-security.mdc` for privacy requirements.
+See `feature-flags.md` for A/B test analytics and `privacy-security.md` for privacy requirements.